-- soak the anal area in warm water for 10 to 15 minutes two or three times a day
+- Soaking the anal area in warm water for 10 to 15 minutes two or three times a day

-- use stool softeners, which help stools to be passed more easily
+- Using stool softeners, which help stools to be passed more easily

-- ensure that the anal area is kept clean by bathing or showering daily – soap is not necessary and the affected area can be dried with a hair dryer
+- Ensuring that the anal area is kept clean by bathing or showering daily – soap is not necessary, and the affected area can be dried with a hair dryer

-- use moist towelettes or wet toilet paper (that do not contain perfume or alcohol) rather than dry toilet paper, to help keep the anal area clean after passing a stool
+- Using moist towelettes or wet toilet paper (that do not contain perfume or alcohol) rather than dry toilet paper, to help keep the anal area clean after passing a stool

 Non-surgical and surgical procedures

-For an external haemorrhoid in which a clot has formed, prompt relief can be obtained from your doctor performing a simple incision to remove the clot.
+For an external haemorrhoid in which a clot (thrombosis) has formed, prompt relief can be obtained from your doctor performing a haemorrhoid thrombectocmy, which is a simple 'incision and drainage' procedure to remove the clot.

 For persistent bleeding or painful haemorrhoids, the following non-surgical procedures to destroy the haemorrhoid can be performed in a doctor’s office:

-- rubber band ligation, involves using a rubber band to cut off the blood supply to the haemorrhoid causing it to shrivel and die
+- Rubber band ligation, which involves using a rubber band to cut off the blood supply to the haemorrhoid causing it to shrivel and die

-- injection (sclerotherapy), involves injecting a substance into the haemorrhoid to make it harden and shrink
+- Injection (sclerotherapy), which involves injecting a substance into the haemorrhoid to make it harden and shrink

-- laser or infrared coagulation, which is a type of heat treatment that causes the haemorrhoid to harden and shrivel.
+- Electrotherapy (electrocoagulation), which is a type of heat treatment that causes the haemorrhoid to harden and shrivel.

-- haemorrhoidectomy - removal of a haemorrhoid with a scalpel or laser
+- Haemorrhoidectomy - removal of a haemorrhoid with a scalpel or laser, usually under general anaesthetic

-- haemorrhoid stapling - removal of a haemorrhoid with a special staple gun that also inserts a ring of staples to close the wound and prevent bleeding.
+- Haemorrhoid stapling - removal of an internal haemorrhoid with a special staple gun that also inserts a ring of staples to close the wound and prevent bleeding.